ajmal001786/ajmal001786/README.md

 # Mathematics for Machine Learning and Data Science Specialization

-Calculus for Machine Learning and Data Science Probability & Statistics for Machine Learning & Data Science
+Linear Algebra for Machine Learning and Data Science Calculus for Machine Learning and Data Science Probability & Statistics for Machine Learning & Data Science

 A deep understanding of the math that makes machine learning algorithms work.
 Statistical techniques that empower you to get more out of your data analysis.
 Fundamental skills that employers desire, helping you ace machine learning interview questions and land your dream job.